-Everyone in the motoring industry was surprised when Sam Verzosa—the already successful founder of Frontrow—took the helm of Maserati Philippines and became president of Modena Motorsports.
+Everyone in the motoring industry was surprised when the already successful founder of Frontrow, Samuel S. Verzosa Jr.—best known as Sam Verzosa—took the helm of Maserati Philippines and became president of Modena Motorsports.

 In supercar circles, everyone knows that his garage is filled with some of the country’s most expensive, drool-worthy cars, including the rare BMW i8.

 We would see him at the racetrack, followed by a bevy of supercars driven by some of his company’s top performers.

 Growing up in Manila, Verzosa fondly regarded these cars as a level of achievement.
 Versoza expressed that cars symbolized success for him.
 “Maserati was one of the first car brands that I dreamed of, and I am very blessed that I was able to realize this dream,” he added.

 Verzosa, is a father of three and has been dating actress Rhian Ramos for years.
 The businessman isn’t related to actor Gardo Versoza (as many have mistaken), and also has a career in politics, having been a first nominee party list representative in the Tutok To Win Party List for the 2022 elections, as well as a House representative for the 19th Congress.
 He took up grade school and high school in Angelicum College before taking up a Civil Engineering degree in the University of the Philippines Diliman.

 The Wait is Over